khs1994-docker/lnmp/README.md

 Updates every quarter (17.09, 17.12, 18.03, etc), For more release information about LNMP Docker, see [Releases](https://github.com/khs1994-docker/lnmp/releases).

+# Prerequisites

+To use LNMP Docker,you need:

+* Docker CE

+* Docker Composer

 # Overview

+LNMP Docker is supported on Linux, macOS, Windows 10 (PC) on `x86_64`,and Debian on `armhf`.

 ## What's inside